Cesca chair

 The Cesca chair (/ˈtʃɛskə/) is a chair design created in 1928 by the Hungarian-American architect and designer Marcel Breuer.
-It consists of a tubular steel frame and a rattan seat and backing.
-The design was named as a tribute to Breuer’s adopted daughter Francesca (nicknamed Cesca).
-One of the original chairs designed by Breuer is held by the Metropolitan Museum of Art in New York.
+It consists of a tubular steel frame and a rattan seat and backing, and was the first such tubular-steel-frame, caned-seat chair to be mass-produced.
+The design was named as a tribute to Breuer's adopted daughter Francesca (nicknamed Cesca).

 The design was purchased in 1968 by Knoll Associates.
 Since then, approximately 250,000 of the chairs have been purchased.
-The three official manufacturers of the chair were Thonet (from 1927), Gavina (1950s), and Knoll (1960s).
+The three official manufacturers of the chair were Thonet (from 1927), Gavina (1950s), and Knoll (1960s - present.).

-In 1928, the Cesca chair was the first such tubular-steel-frame, caned-seat chair to be mass-produced.
-It was among the ten most common such chairs.
-One of the original ones from that time sits in the Museum of Modern Art in Manhattan.
+An original Cesca from 1928 is stored in the Museum of Modern Art in Manhattan.
 Cara McCarty, a curator at the museum, referred to the chair as being "among the 10 most important chairs of the 20th century".